We hear a lot about self-care these days. But I don't think you can really do self-care unless you start with self-love.

 1) Forgive yourself.

 Identify something that's been eating at you.
 Big or small.
 A birthday party you didn't attend, a thank you note you forgot to send, an email you never replied to.
-Decide whether or not you'd like to an action (e.g. making amends if you haven't already).
+Decide whether or not you'd like take an action (e.g. making amends if you haven't already).
 Take the action if desired.
 And then forgive yourself.

 2) Stand up for yourself.